MorpheusAIs/Docs/!KEYDOCS README FIRST!/MorpheusFreedoms.md

 # Morpheus Delivers Freedom & Liberty For All

 Thanks to all those in the Morpheus community Staking, Computing, Building & Coding for Freedom.

-These 10 values embody the type of communities, projects & freedom tech Morpheus is built to protect.
+## The following 10 values embody the type of communities, projects & freedom tech Morpheus is built to protect.

 - Open Source: The software code underpinning the Morpheus must be freely reviewable, editable & copyable by all.
 - Peer to Peer: A system which allows for direct connection by all and is free of centralized intermediaries in all their functions.